 The Industrial Revolution began in Great Britain in 1750.
 At the beginning of the 19th century, America was mostly an agrarian (agricultural) society.
 Approximately six out of seven workers were involved in some type of farming.
-In 1820, the United States started to shift from an agricultural society to one based on wage labor.
+In 1820, the United States started to shift from an agricultural society to one based on wage labor, which was called the American Industrial Revolution.
 As the number of states increased from 16 to 34 in 1860, the percentage of farmers decreased to half of the workforce.

 During the same decade, the population soared from five million to 30 million.
 The main influences for industrialization were the Embargo Act of 1807 and the War of 1812.
 The Embargo Act was enacted by Congress to cease the export of American goods and restrict the importation of certain British products.
 This created a greater need for America to produce goods domestically.
 Also, when America and Great Britain went to war with each other in 1812, the lack of adequate transportation and communication caused great difficulties for both sides.